Azure/autorest/src/autorest-core/resources/default-configuration.md

       some other transformer, parameterized with '{ "foo": \"bar\", "baz": 42 }'
   - from: a
     where: b
+    transform: >-
       some transformer, parameterized with '42'
   - from: a
     where: b
+    transform: >-
       some other transformer, parameterized with '42'
 ```

 As can be seen in the last `directive`, `from` as specified originally was not overridden by `code-model-v1`, i.e. what was specified by the user is given higher priority.